Power law condition for stability of Poisson hail: Uniqueness

-let us call the above event $B^x_M$.
-Thus we will have by ergodicity that (increasing $M$ if necessary) that with probability at least $1- 2 \epsilon $
+with probability at least $1-\epsilon^2$.
+Let us call the above event $B^x_M$.
+Thus we will have, by the ergodic theorem applied to spatial shifts, that

+where $\mathcal{I}_S$ is the sigma field of spatially shift invariant events.
+Thus we have that, for $k_0$ sufficiently large, with probability at least $1- 2\epsilon$,

-We now note that at time $0$, say, the existence of a large workload $V$ at a site $0,$ say, implies that with reasonable probability the workload will be of order $V$ for a time of order $V$ in the time interval $[0,V]$. \begin{prop} There exists $c_1 \in (0, \infty )$ so that for all $V$ large enough, uniformly over initial workloads $W(0,\cdot)$ with $W(0,0)>V$, with probability at least $c_1$, we have $\forall x \in [-c_1V,c_1V]^d $
+We now note that at time $0$, say, the existence of a large workload $V$ at a site $0,$ say, implies that with reasonable probability the workload will be of order $V$ for a time of order $V$ in the time interval $[0,V]$ for a cube of sites of side length of order $V$. \begin{prop} There exists $c_1 \in (0, \infty)$ so that, for all $V$ large enough, uniformly over initial workloads $W(0,\cdot)$ with $W(0,0)>V$, with probability at least $c_1$, we have, for all $x \in [-c_1V,c_1V]^d$,